Review of the Best Toilet Snake

 FlexiSnake’s toilet snake is not as long as the other types of snakes, but it is very hygienic.
 The product comes with an 18-inch wand (about 1.5 feet) that is usable only once, after which it should be disposed of.

-5 refills are included in the package so as to help you deal with the first 5 unclogging incidents without buying any additional wands.
+5 refills are included in the package to help you deal with the first 5 unclogging incidents without buying any additional wands.

 What makes the system very effective at pulling out the clogging material is the patented micro-hooks, which are especially good at grabbing onto hair, filth, and grime without causing any damage to your drain pipes.